naren-m/literature-notes/highlights/Books/Brahma Sutra Bhasya.md

 ### Highlights

-- The three basic texts of Vedanta are the Upani\$ads, the Bhagavad-gita, and the Brahma-sutra.
+- The three basic texts of Vedanta are the Upani$ads, the Bhagavad-gita, and the Brahma-sutra.
 Together they are referred to as the prasthana-traya, triple canon of Vedanta. ([Location 17](https://readwise.io/to_kindle?action=open&asin=B00CGYK04Y&location=17))
   - **Tags:** #favorite
   - **Note:** 3 texts after vedanta.
     1 - upanishads